risakanagawa/Aloha/README.md

 Github webpage : [https://risakanagawa.github.io/Aloha/](https://risakanagawa.github.io/Aloha/)

-This is a responsive apparel website.
+This is a mobile-first responsive apparel website.
-Mobile-first, responsive design.
-Breakpoints at 600px for tablet and 1240px for desktop.
+Breakpoints are at 600px for tablet and 1240px for desktop.

 ![desktop](https://user-images.githubusercontent.com/30381475/52098939-e6871000-2585-11e9-9845-5a532195c6ed.png)